Jack Vance: Biography

 With the death of his grandfather, who had supported the family, which coincided with the economic challenges of the Great Depression, the Vance family’s fortune dwindled, and Vance was forced to leave junior college and work to support himself, assisting his mother when able.
 Vance plied many trades for short stretches: as a bellhop (a "miserable year"), in a cannery, and on a gold dredge.
 Vance described this era as a time of personal change: “Over a span of four or five years, I developed from an impractical little intellectual into a rather reckless young man, competent at many skills and crafts, and determined to try every phase of life.”

 He subsequently entered the University of California, Berkeley, and over the next six years studied mining engineering, physics, journalism, and English.
 Vance wrote one of his first science fiction stories for an English class assignment: his professor commented in a scornful tone, "We also have a piece of science fiction"—Vance's first negative review.

-He worked as an electrician in the naval shipyards at Pearl Harbor, Hawaii, being paid "56¢ an hour," and worked for a time as part of a degaussing crew.
-The attack on Pearl Harbor took place about a month after he resigned his employment there.
+He worked as an electrician in the naval shipyards at Pearl Harbor, Hawaii, for "56¢ an hour," and worked for a time as part of a degaussing crew.
+The attack on Pearl Harbor took place about a month after he quit.